jlevy/lft/lft.md

 ### What is Linting?

-Historically, linting is mostly used to refer to highlighting fairly low level, specific coding errors.
+Historically, *linting* is used to refer to highlighting fairly low level, specific coding errors.

 One lesson of linting is that catching typos or obvious bugs saves time.